-Every half term, class teachers report the progress that is being made in Mathematics, Reading and Writing for all pupils.
+Every term, class teachers report the progress that is being made in Mathematics, Reading and Writing for all pupils.
 This information is provided to parents at parent meetings and the end of the year in the children's reports.
 Through this careful monitoring of your child's performance we can offer the best opportunities for your child to succeed at Claremont.

 All children in England have to take formal tests which are used to measure attainment against national standards.
 Our pupils’ achievements are compared nationally with all pupils of the same age and against schools in the local authority and in England so that they can be judged as to whether they have achieved ARE in reading, writing and maths whether they are ‘secondary ready’.
 These formal assessments consist of: